ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 - A description
 - Additional metadata

+The "named context" of a Container is called a Curation Concern.
+Curation Concerns provide hooks for workflow (e.g. mediated deposits, syndication approval) and inform how the content is presented.

 **Collections** are essentially an arbitrary arrangement of the material.
 An Annotation defines the relationship between a Collection and the Items in that collection.
 An Annotation and a Collection have basically the same metadata but an Annotation is a leaf and a Collection is a node.